neffjulian/MLfHC-Project-1/README.md

 ## Dataset

-Download the dataset from moodle and extract to data/
+Download the dataset from moodle and extract to `data`

     .
     ├── ...